Just down the road is that well-heeled, genteel little Dorset town whose name all non-locals mispronounce.

 It is a place where when a Londoner scrapes my car while doing a U-turn and then says that kind of thing happens all the time in Highgate you can be sure that three people have clocked his registration number and a fourth has offered to rearrange his kneecaps.

 It is a place where when I fall off my bike into a hedge after too many drinks at a party down the road, a passing policeman tells my husband who is cycling ahead that he has just seen me crash, but can’t stop to help because he’s looking for poachers.

 It’s a place where we take direct action against obtrusive street lighting, which pokes its beams into our bedrooms in the name of Dorset County Council improvements, by getting licensed deer stalker Mr Champagne-Charlie to take each one out, individually, with a well- aimed rifle.

-It’s a place where the drinkers keep on drinking, yet the publican doesn’t have enough trade to keep him afloat.
+It’s a place where the drinkers keep on drinking.
 It’s where the Jehovah’s Witnesses arrive en masse, determined to shake up this godless place once and for all.

 It’s the place where when a door-to-door salesman makes an unwanted call on an elderly neighbour, the village folk step in and direct him to Beaminster.
 Where when a man trips over the kerb, six arms reach out to break his fall.

 You can order the novella, A Year in Lush Places from bookshops and it is also availablet o order online.
 The Book Depository offers free delivery worldwide.
 It's also available in Kindle format.
 See Amazon reviews here.

 * The Guardian has an excellent holiday guide to Dorset, which you can find here.
 It includes accommodation, places to eat and lots of things to do.